MichaelMoroz/TensorFrost/README.md

 ## From source

-You need to have CMake installed to build the library.
+You need to have CMake and Vulkan SDK installed to build the library.

 First clone the repository:
 ```bash